Catchment action plan implementation audits

-Between 2008 and 2010, the Commission completed first round of 13 audits of catchment action plan implementation.
+Between 2008 and 2010, we completed first round of 13 audits of catchment action plan implementation.
 Nine CMAs demonstrated a very high or high level of effectiveness in implementing their catchment action plans, and four demonstrated a fair level of effectiveness.
-The Commission's audits provided the Government with an understanding of progress the CMAs were making in effectively implementing their catchment action plans, and delivering social, economic and environmental outcomes in line with the state-wide standard and targets.
+Our audits provided the Government with an understanding of progress the CMAs were making in effectively implementing their catchment action plans, and delivering social, economic and environmental outcomes in line with the state-wide standard and targets.

 The year 2010 was a milestone year for natural resource management (NRM) in NSW.
 It was the midpoint for implementation of the ten-year state-wide targets and the ten-year catchment action plans.

-In December 2010, the Commission used the information from audits and provided to Government a mid-term review of NSW's progress towards healthy, resilient landscapes.
+In December 2010, we used the information from audits and provided to Government a mid-term review of NSW's progress towards healthy, resilient landscapes.

 - Overall, the NSW regional model for NRM is an effective mechanism for supporting land managers to voluntarily manage their land better for both public and private benefit.

-- The Commission's audits verified that good projects are being delivered across NSW.
+- Our audits verified that good projects are being delivered across NSW.
 These projects are well designed which gave confidence that they are likely to produce good results in the longer term.